intelsdi-x/snap-relay/README.md

 There are two ways of loading plugins: normally which uses the plugin's binary, and remotely which is available when you run the plugin in stand-alone mode.
 Below we will demonstrate both ways.

 To load snap-relay plugin in stand-alone mode you must first start the plugin.
-In another terminal window navigate to your local copy of the snap-relay repository and start the plugin:
+In another terminal window navigate to your local copy of the snap-relay repository and start the plugin binary with flag `--stand-alone`.
+To define the port on which your plugin is listening, use option `--stand-alone-port`, by default it is 8182.

 ```
-$ snap-relay --stand-alone
+$ snap-relay --stand-alone --stand-alone-port 8182
 ```

-The plugin will list its `stand-alone-port` value (default is 8182).
-Open another terminal window and load the plugin remotely by using the stand-alone port value as shown below:
+Open another terminal and load the plugin remotely by using the hostname and port where the stand-alone plugin is running:
 ```
 $ snaptel plugin load http://localhost:8182
 ```